freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-089.md

 ## Description
 <section id='description'>

-Add one last image under the `Desserts` heading using the url `https://tinyurl.com/cafe-pie-fcc`.
-Give the image an `alt` value of `pie icon`.
+Now apply the `address` class to the `p` element containing the address.

 </section>